luykes/PromptAI_MCP_Attack/README.md

 1. Open **http://localhost:5173**
 2. The dashboard shows two side-by-side telemetry panes — **Vulnerable** (left) and **Protected** (right)
-3. *(Optional)* Click **⚙ Config** in the top bar → enter your Prompt Security API key → Save
+3. Click **⚙ Config** in the top bar → enter your Prompt Security API key → and Username you using in PromptAI → Save
 4. Click **Launch All 6 Attacks**
 5. Watch both panes in real time:
    - **Left:** Each attack executes — secrets, PII, and shell output are visible
    - **Right:** Each tool call is pre-scanned and blocked before execution, or the output is post-scanned and redacted

 Each attack has a clearly labeled heading (`⚡ Secret Exfiltration`, etc.) and numbered turns so you can follow exactly what's happening.

----

-## Optional: Prompt Security API Key

-Without an API key the demo still runs — but the protected pane won't actually call the Prompt Security cloud API (it defaults to "allow").

-To see real blocking:
-1. Get an API key from https://prompt.security
-2. In the web UI, click **⚙ Config**
-3. Paste your key and click **Save**
-4. The key is saved locally in `backend/.runtime-config.json` (gitignored — never committed)

 ---